 Hearings are truly expedited and must be held quickly.
 Medical Board final suspension hearings are generally held within one or two months of the board's temporary suspension action.
 Board of Nursing suspension hearings are held within 17 days of board action.
-The standard of proof should be low, tailored to the narrow aim of the hearing.
+The concept behind emergency suspensions for licensing agencies is the same as for CAF holds.